Hypnotherapy and PTSD Healing with DeTrauma Technique (DTT)™ | QHHT Perth Hypnosis with Elena

 Understanding Trauma and the Brain

-These findings help us recognise the importance of addressing both the conscious and subconscious levels of the mind when treating trauma, something Hypnotherapy and the DeTrauma Technique (DTT)™ are uniquely equipped to do.
+These findings help us recognize the importance of addressing both the conscious and subconscious levels of the mind when treating trauma.
+Hypnotherapy and the DeTrauma Technique (DTT)™ are uniquely equipped to do this.

-As mentioned earlier, Trauma is not just “in the mind”, it lives in the body, nervous system and neural networks.
-When someone experiences a traumatic event, the brain’s threat-response systems (amygdala, hippocampus, prefrontal cortex) can become “locked” in a loop of intrusion, avoidance, hyper-arousal and dysregulation.
+As mentioned earlier, trauma is not just “in the mind”; it lives in the body, nervous system, and neural networks.
+When someone experiences a traumatic event, the brain’s threat-response systems can become “locked” in a loop of intrusion, avoidance, hyper-arousal, and dysregulation.
 Hypnosis offers a unique doorway into that system:

-In trance, the brain’s sub-conscious becomes more accessible, enabling therapeutic suggestions, imagery and resources to reach deeper layers of experience.
+In trance, the brain’s subconscious becomes more accessible.
+This enables therapeutic suggestions, imagery, and resources to reach deeper layers of experience.

-Trauma-informed hypnosis supports nervous-system regulation (moving from freeze/flight/fight towards rest, regulation and integration).
+Trauma-informed hypnosis supports nervous-system regulation.
+It helps move from freeze/flight/fight towards rest, regulation, and integration.

-A meta-analyses show that hypnotherapy produces large effect sizes for PTSD symptom reduction, and that the effects tend to be stable over time.
+Meta-analyses show that hypnotherapy produces large effect sizes for PTSD symptom reduction.
+The effects tend to be stable over time.

-When combined with CBT, resource-building and trauma-informed frameworks, hypnotherapy becomes even more powerful as the Bryant et al. study shows, the combination reduced re-experiencing and avoidance more than standard care.
+When combined with CBT, resource-building, and trauma-informed frameworks, hypnotherapy becomes even more powerful.
+The Bryant et al. study shows that this combination reduces re-experiencing and avoidance more than standard care.

-By integrating body, brain and mind through the DeTrauma Technique you benefit from a holistic pathway that honours the depth of trauma, creates safety and fosters transformation.
+By integrating body, brain, and mind through the DeTrauma Technique, you benefit from a holistic pathway.
+This pathway honors the depth of trauma, creates safety, and fosters transformation.

 A growing body of evidence supports the effectiveness of hypnotherapy for PTSD and trauma recovery.
-A Meta-analysis by Rotaru & Rusu (2015) found that hypnosis significantly alleviates PTSD symptoms.
-The review, which analysed 47 studies, revealed strong and lasting effects, including stability at 4-week and even 12-month follow-ups.
+A meta-analysis by Rotaru & Rusu (2015) found that hypnosis significantly alleviates PTSD symptoms.
+The review analyzed 47 studies and revealed strong and lasting effects, including stability at 4-week and even 12-month follow-ups.
 The authors concluded that hypnosis appears to be effective in alleviating PTSD symptoms, supporting its integration into trauma-focused therapeutic care.

 Another important study by Bryant et al. (2005, 2006) explored how combining Hypnotherapy with Cognitive Behavioural Therapy (CBT) produced better outcomes for patients with acute stress disorder.
 Over a 3-year follow-up, those who received CBT and Hypnosis reported significantly less re-experiencing and avoidance symptoms compared to those receiving supportive counselling.